Blessed Oscar Romero, a Salvadorian archbishop, is going to be canonized tomorrow on October 14th!

 St. Oscar Romero, ora pro nobis.

 Psst!
-If you’re interested in more ideas for celebrating saints, my liturgical year ebook, Feast!
-Real Food, Reflections, and Simple Living for the Christian Year is available as part of the Catholic Conference 3 Moms package.
-Grab it as part of the package with my link here or grab it separately from this page (PDF or print).
+If you’re interested in more ideas for celebrating saints, my liturgical year ebooks are available from this page (PDF or print).